 January 5 + 6, 2017

-IJNR will bring a group of journalists to Waukesha on January 5th and 6th to see how the city will get water from Lake Michigan, treat it and send it back to the basin while also discussing its bigger-picture impacts.
-Participating journalists will tour water plants; talk with state agencies, elected officials, water authorities and concerned organizations; and discuss what the Waukesha decision may mean for future water requests.
+IJNR brought a group of journalists to Waukesha on in January 2017 to see how the city will get water from Lake Michigan, treat it and send it back to the basin , and also to discuss some of the bigger-picture impacts.
+Participating journalists toured water plants; talked with state agencies, elected officials, water authorities and concerned organizations; and discussed what the Waukesha decision may mean for future water requests.